abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/flash_images.rst

        Bus 002 Device 014: ID 05c6:9008 Qualcomm, Inc. Gobi Wireless Modem (QDL mode)

-.. note:: This procedure is verified on an Ubuntu host machine and not on a VM.
+.. note:: This procedure is applicable for Ubuntu host environment.

 **Using ADB**

-.. note:: The device must have a Qualcomm Linux build image.
+.. note:: Use ADB only if the device has a preloaded build.

 1. `Install
    QUD <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-253/additional_setup.html#sub$qsg_instal_qud>`__